Uganda March 27-April 5, 2023

 By train.
 No passenger service.

 By car.
-With own vehicle can enter from Kenya through Busia and Malaba.
+With your own vehicle can enter from Kenya through Busia and Malaba.
 A Carnet du Passage is required.
 90-day tourist visa (US$100).
 Proof of insurance and yellow fever vaccination

 By bus.
 Several reputable international bus companies from Nairobi, Kigali, Bujumbura, Goma, Juba, and Dar es Salaam to Kampala.